In public relations, political communication is called ‘public affairs.’

 3. The digital politician has a growing email list of her own.

 Most politicians strive to appear in contexts where they can reach relevant audiences.
-But most politicians are neglecting the sheer power of building a personal email list of core believers.
+But most politicians are neglecting the sheer power of email marketing.

 4. The digital politician is always battling a chosen stupid majority.